Galileo88/Galileos-Planet-Pack/README.md

   * Improved texure details even more on some worlds.

+  * Added Grannus with full visual mod support and changed Flight Globals to order it properly.

+* Added career saver and RemoteTech patches as accomodation for Grannus will break existing game saves.

 * Strategia updates.

 * (Pending) Support for new Scatterer with epic terminators and Kopernicus ring shader.